openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This parameter contains a Presentation Definition JSON object conforming to the syntax defined in Section 5 of [@!DIF.PresentationExchange].

-The following shows an example `presentation_definition` parameter:
+The following is a non-normative example how `presentation_definition` parameter can simply be used to request the presentation of a Credential of a certain type:

 <{{examples/request/vp_token_type_only.json}}

-This simple example requests the presentation of a Credential of a certain type.

-The following example shows how the Verifier can request selective disclosure or certain claims from a Credential of a particular type.
+The following non-normative example shows how the Verifier can request selective disclosure or certain claims from a Credential of a particular type.

 <{{examples/request/vp_token_type_and_claims.json}}

-Clients can also ask for alternative Verifiable Credentials being presented, which is shown in the next example:
+The following non-normative example shows how the Verifiers can also ask for alternative Verifiable Credentials being presented:

 <{{examples/request/vp_token_alternative_credentials.json}}